ardalis/pluralsight-ddd-fundamentals/README.md

 ```
 Note that any data changes you make will not be persisted if you **docker remove** the SQL Server container.
 The Docker container for SQL Server will be recreated and seeded on the next **docker run**.
 In other scenarios, you might be using Docker volumes to persist or share the database across container instances but that's overkill for this demo.

-### 1.2 Visual Studio
+### 1.2 Visual Studio and VS Code

-Running the sample from Visual Studio requires some additional setup.
+Running the sample from Visual Studio (or VS Code or Rider, etc) requires some additional setup.
 You will need to run multiple solutions side by side.
-You will also need to run RabbitMQ, ideally as a docker image, which you can so using this command:
+You will also need to run RabbitMQ and PaperCut, ideally as a docker images.
+You can run RabbitMQ from Docker using this command:

 ```powershell
 docker run --rm -it --hostname ddd-sample-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management